 Two critical points:

-- 1. The permissions of a directory affect whether someone can see its contents or add or remove files in it. - 2.
-The permissions on a file determine what a user can do to the data in the file.
+- 1. The permissions of the directory in which a file resides determines what a user can do to the file. - 2.
+The permissions of the file determine what a user can do to the data in the file.

 Example: